denis-beurive/angulardart-playground/dependency_injection/README.md

 # Description

-This application illustrates the use of the dependency injection design pattern.
+This example illustrates the use of the dependency injection design pattern.
+It shows two techniques:

+* one technique uses a _root injector provider_.
+* one technique uses _@Component providers_.

 # Links